MajidSalimi/majidsalimi.github.io/_pages/about.md

 News!
 ------
-- Feb 2025: Our paper about Frequency Scaling is accepted in [IPDPS 2025](https://www.ipdps.org/ipdps2025/2025-call-for-papers.html)!
+- Feb 2025: Our paper about GPU Frequency Scaling is accepted in [IPDPS 2025](https://www.ipdps.org/ipdps2025/2025-call-for-papers.html)!
 - Oct 2024: I joined the [Parallel Computing](https://informatics.tuwien.ac.at/orgs/e191-04) research unit at Vienna University of Technology (TU Wien) as a Postdoc.
 - Sep 2024: I attended [CLUSTER 2024](https://clustercomp.org/2024/) in Kobe, Japan, to present our [paper](https://majidsalimi.github.io/files/SalimiBeniCLUSTER24.pdf).
 - Jul 2024: Our paper is accepted in [CLUSTER 2024](https://clustercomp.org/2024/)!